ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 {: #increase-vpc-volumes-api}
 {: api}

-### Increase boot volume capacity when creating an instance with the API
+### Increase boot volume capacity when you create an instance with the API
 {: #expand-new-boot-vol-api}

 When you create an instance by making a `POST \instances` request, you can specify larger boot volume capacity for any of these contexts: when you create the instance from an image, a source boot volume, or an instance template.
 Specify a boot volume name and capacity in the `boot-volume-attachment` property.
 The capacity for the boot volume must be at least the image's minimum provisioned size, which is the default if you don't specify capacity.

-For example, when you create an instance from an image, you'd make a call like this to specify a boot volume with a capacity of 250 GB:
+For example, when you create an instance from an image, you can make a call like this example to specify a boot volume with a capacity of 250 GB.

 ```curl
 curl -X POST "$vpc_api_endpoint/v1/instances?version=2022-02-01&generation=2"\